Share

 The Roots of the Problem: Proposition 103 and Market Paralysis

-For more than 35 years, California’s insurance system has been governed by Proposition 103, a 1988 ballot initiative designed to protect consumers from excessive rate increases.
-The law gave the Department of Insurance sweeping power to approve or reject rate changes — a safeguard in its day, but one that now acts like a chokehold on a modern insurance industry.
+For more than three decades, California’s insurance system has been governed by Proposition 103, a 1988 ballot initiative designed to protect consumers from excessive rate increases.
+The law gave the Department of Insurance broad authority to approve or reject rate changes — a powerful safeguard at the time, but one that now acts as a bottleneck in a rapidly changing risk environment.

 The FAIR Plan: From Last Resort to Only Resort

-The FAIR Plan was designed as a safety net — a “market of last resort” for homeowners who truly couldn’t get insurance elsewhere.
-It provides bare-bones fire coverage, not the comprehensive protection a standard policy offers.
+The California FAIR Plan was created as a safety net — a true “insurer of last resort” for properties that could not obtain coverage through the private market.
+It provides basic fire coverage, not the broad protections of a standard homeowners policy.

-But in today’s market, FAIR Plan enrollment has exploded.
-Consumers aren’t turning to it because their homes are uninsurable; they’re turning to it because no private insurer will take them.
-Susman notes that this is backwards: “It’s supposed to be where you go when you absolutely have no other choice — not where half the state ends up by default.”
+As Susman explains, “It’s supposed to be where you go when you absolutely have no other choice — not where half the state ends up by default.”

 Step 1: Depopulating the FAIR Plan

-The first pillar of the new plan is straightforward: transition homeowners and businesses out of the FAIR Plan and back into private insurance.
+The first pillar of the strategy focuses on moving homeowners and businesses out of the FAIR Plan and back into private insurance.
+This requires creating conditions where insurers can once again write policies with confidence.

 That means:

-• Making it financially viable for them to take on risk.
+• Making it financially viable for insurers to take on California risk

 Step 2: Embracing Predictive Modeling and Climate Data